 Then do the same thing with your hips, measuring between the outermost part of your upper hip bones, again without bending the measuring tape.

-Once you have these measurements, divide your collarbone length by your hip width to get your ratio.
+Once you have these measurements, divide your collarbone length by the width of your hips to get your ratio.

 Bone Breadth Ratio = collarbone length / hip width